Claim: A letter to the editor suggested that 2007’s early start to Daylight Saving Time contributed to global warming.

 Well, we did “spring forward” a few weeks earlier than we have in the past.
 What I am confused about is, no matter whether our clocks are set forward one hour or back one hour, don’t we continue to have the same amount of daylight hours every day?
 I have decided, though, to be very careful about my voting in 2008.
 Whether conservative or liberal, I don’t want to be guilty of voting in someone who has that much power over our weather!

-(A few sharp-eyed readers have pointed out that a letter similar to
+A few sharp-eyed readers pointed out that another tongue-in-cheek letter similar to